Quinceañera: In popular culture

 Quinceañeras have been portrayed in many books, movies, television shows, documentaries, plays, and online series, like the 2006 film Quinceañera, 2012 film Beverly Hills Chihuahua 3: Viva la Fiesta!, the 2012 film McFarland, USA, 1990 film Sweet 15, the 1987 Mexican telenovela entitled Quinceañera (which later inspired Miss XV), the 2006 program Quiero Mis Quinces, and the reality television series My Super Sweet 16.
 One masters thesis stated that there is "no shortage" of visual media focusing on quinceañeras and asserted that the latter is "traditionally something of a spectacle...[and] makes for good entertainment" while it is also a "unique and...meaningful expression of ethnic heritage and maturation."

 Other series have stand-alone episodes centered on quinceañeras, including live-action TV series centered on food, such as Top Chef, Cake Boss, Dinner: Impossible, had episodes centering on quinceañeras.
 Series with similar episodes include Austin & Ally, The Fosters, George Lopez, Jack Ryan Sesame Street, and Superman & Lois.
 Additionally, animated series such as Elena of Avalor, Hailey's On It!, The Owl House, The Proud Family: Louder and Prouder, The Casagrandes, and Dora the Explorer have included episodes centering on quinceañeras.

-Adult quinceañeras

-Since 2018, there has been a trend going around involving quinceañeras because nowadays there are Latin American adults celebrating their birthdays with the quinceañera they never had at 15.
-As times have changed over the years, quinceañeras have changed from mother-daughter dances to hiring professional dancers as chambelanes to party themes incorporating pop culture (for example a superhero quince), so the parties have evolved to fit individuals' personalities and circumstances.
-Many Latina women celebrated their dream celebrations as adults because they never had theirs due to financial problems, pressure from parents or family emergencies.

-Argentinian-American author Yamile Saied Méndez's 2022 novel Twice a Quinceañera: A Delightful Second Chance Romance portrays "a young woman [who] embarks on a quest for self-love by throwing herself a Double Quinceañera for her 30th birthday."

-On September 10, 2023, a woman from Oakley, California had one Disney princess and the frog theme for her 60th birthday after a diabetic condition almost severely impacted her health.